zeen101/leaky-paywall/readme.txt

 * Like IssueM, Leaky Paywall is GPL

 == Changelog ==
+= 1.1.8=
+* FFixing issue with non-recurring payments not adding to subscribers table
+* Verify Stripe class has not been initiated before including Stripe SDK
+* Verify PHP Session has not been initiated before starting a session

 = 1.1.7 =
 * Fixed bug causing some sites to not register logged in users
 * Fixed empty/isset bug